 How long will it take?

-The British Business Bank anticipates that funding will be awarded within 21 days of application but this may increase in certain circumstances, such as a delay in providing information as part of the application process.
+The British Business Bank anticipates that funding will be awarded after at least 21 days from the date of the application but this may increase in certain circumstances, such as a delay in providing information as part of the application process.
+The process is also likely to take longer where a non-UK parent company is applying.

 What will the paperwork look like?